christianmkg/mkgmarketingweb/_posts/2012-06-07-the-rising-popularity-value-of-mobile-devices.md

 	<li>SMS marketing</li>
 </ul>
 <h2><em>Mobile Experimentation Leading to New Opportunities</em></h2>
-We discussed the rise of <a href="http://mkgmediagroup.com/location-based-apps-at-sxswi" target="_blank">social discovery apps like Highlight and Banjo in a previous blog post</a>, and while many users label these ideas as 'creepy', the concepts behind social discovery are great fuel to the fire for others looking to expand the value of GPS-specific capabilities, open-graphÂ technologiesÂ and social web as a whole.
+We discussed the rise of <a href="http://mkgmediagroup.com/location-based-apps-at-sxswi" target="_blank">social discovery apps like Highlight and Banjo in a previous blog post</a>, and while many users label these ideas as 'creepy', the concepts behind social discovery are great fuel to the fire for others looking to expand the value of GPS-specific capabilities, open-graph technologies and social web as a whole.
 <h2><em>Mobile's Influence on Society as a Whole</em></h2>
 More than two-thirds of mobile users time on their device is spent conducting non-communication activities.